"The Story of Ming and the Gift of Jesus"

 Find out what happens by listening and reading Ming's surprising story below!

-Click the little black arrow in the purple box below and listen to the audiobook of Ming's story.
+Click the little black arrow in the blue box below and listen to the audiobook of Ming's story.

 (It may take about 10 seconds to load.)